zcopland/whatsmyshift/README.md

 # WhatsMyShift.com

 ## Background
 This web application is for scheduling employees to work.
 Employees with credentials can see live schedule changes and they can also be notified via text or email whenever a schedule change is made or if there is an announcement.
+Employers can get an overview of their employees on the Admin Panel, which shows them all the information of the employees such as: name, phone number, email address, and even their last login date and time.

 ## Login
 In order to use this application, you must have the required login credentials.
 This ensures that only authorized individuals use this application.